soravux/scoop/doc/gridusage.rst

     # If, instead, you are using the python offered by the system, you can stipulate it's library path via PYTHONPATH
     #export PYTHONPATH=$HOME/wanted/path/lib/python+version/site-packages/:$PYTHONPATH
+    # Or use VirtualEnv via virtualenvwrapper here:
+    #workon yourenvironment

-    # Torque set the list of nodes allocated to our task in a file referenced by the environment variable PBS_NODEFILE.
+    # Torque sets the list of nodes allocated to our task in a file referenced by the environment variable PBS_NODEFILE.
     hosts=$(cat $PBS_NODEFILE | sed ':a;N;$!ba;s/\n/ /g')

     # Launch SCOOP using the hosts
-    time scooprun.py --hosts $hosts -vv -N 4 fullTree.py --python-executable `which python` -b
+    time scooprun.py --hosts $hosts -vv -N 4 fullTree.py --python-executable `which python`

 Sun Grid Engine (SGE)